-This documentation explains specific requirements and tips for integrating uWSGI with New Relic for Python.
-To return to the general installation instructions, go to Install New Relic for Python.
+This documentation explains specific requirements and tips for integrating uWSGI with the Python agent.
+To return to the general installation instructions, go to Install the Python agent.

 When using uWSGI you will need to supply certain specific command line options to the uwsgi executable.
 The additional options you must use are: